davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 - JSON IAM Policies

+#### EC2 to SQS Cross Account

-  1. To allow cross account access, e.g. so an EC2 Instance in another account can access the Queue.
+To allow cross account access, e.g. so an EC2 Instance in another account can access the Queue.

-  - Principal: The IAM role in Account B that the EC2 instance assumes (EC2SQSAccessRole). -
+- Principal: The IAM role in Account B that the EC2 instance assumes (EC2SQSAccessRole).
 - Resource: The ARN of the SQS queue in Account A.

 ```
 {